aldefouw/redcap_cypress/README.md

 The Developer Toolkit is the best way to get Cypress up and running on your developer machine.

+**Want to run the automated feature tests in CI / CD pipelines?**

+Take a peek at our [Circle CI YML](https://github.com/aldefouw/redcap_cypress/blob/master/.circleci/config.yml) file as an example.

 ---

 # !!!!
 WARNING !!!!